MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/bitlocker/Enable-BitLocker.md

 ### -HardwareEncryption

 Indicates that the volume uses hardware encryption.
+We strongly advise against hardware encryption.
+For further guidance, see the [ADV180028 Security Advisory][1].

 ```yaml
 Type: SwitchParameter